Have you ever wondered how intelligent a lizard may be?

-I want to say here, that our Copper wagged her tail like a dog when I, and only I, embraced her upon returning from my workday!
-That is recognition, excitement, joy & love… and that = a certain amount of intelligence!!
-Here are great videos!
+I want to say here, that our Bearded Dragon, Copper wagged her tail like a dog when I, and only I, embraced her upon returning from my workday!
+That is recognition, excitement, joy & love… and that = emotions & intelligence!!

 Oh my… not a doggy door, but a lizard door!!!
 Too cute!!!!

 Many think lizards have no expressions due to their… well, their inability to frown or raise a brow and so forth.
-The people whom spend adequate time building a relationship with their scaly companions learn that expressions shine through their eyes – like windows to their souls, their moods are visible!
+The people whom spend adequate time building relationships with their scaly companions learn that expressions shine through their eyes – like windows to their souls, their moods are visible there & through body language!
 Many, many lizards are very intelligent.